fyceu/SOC-Automation-Lab/1. Installation/Install.md

 - https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml

 Extract Sysmon.zip and move the config file within this folder.
-Open up PowerShell with administrator privileges and run the following command
+Open up PowerShell with administrator privileges and change to this directory.

+Install Sysmon by running the following command:

 ```.\Sysmon64.exe -i sysmonconfig.xml```